-- Our Learning Mentors support children to feel safe at school, and they know who to go to if they’re worried or need help.
+- Our Learning Mentors support children to feel safe at school, and they know who to go to if they are worried or need help.

 - We celebrate achievements in assemblies and with certificates.
 We encourage children to be proud of their achievements, both in and out of school.

-- We teach RE in each year group at Halfpenny Lane.
+- We teach Religious Education (RE) in each year group at Halfpenny Lane.
 Our RE curriculum offers a broad and balanced education on a range of faiths, religions and cultures.

 - We have monthly visits and collective worship led by the vicar of St Giles’ Church.